SamuelMolling/samuelmolling.github.io/_publications/2024-11-11-execution-encryption-mongo.md

 ## Implementing CSFLE and Queryable Encryption in Golang

-To demonstrate the implementation, we’ll create a simple Golang application to securely manage employee information, storing and querying sensitive data (such as names and salaries) using MongoDB's advanced encryption.
+To demonstrate the implementation, well create a simple Golang application to securely manage employee information, storing and querying sensitive data (such as names and salaries) using MongoDB's advanced encryption.

 ### Prerequisites